UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 kubectl create -f my-ingress.yaml
 ```

-You can verify that your ingress controller has been created by running:
+You can verify that your ingress resource has been created by running:

 ```bash
 kubectl get ingress
 ```

-You should also now be able to go to the unique url specified in your ingress controller and see your application running.
+You should also now be able to go to the unique url specified in your ingress resource and see your application running.

 More documentation on ingress is available from kubernetes [here](http://kubernetes.io/docs/user-guide/ingress/)